-Concert with the Coull Quartet
+Sunday Concert with the Coull Quartet

 The magnificent Coull Quartet offers a rare combination of maturity and freshness and we are delighted that once again they are returning to Dillington House.
-For this year their concert programme includes:-

 Their impressive and unusual list of commissions includes works by Sally Beamish, Edward Cowie, Joe Cutler, David Matthews, Nicholas Maw, Robert Simpson and Howard Skempton.
 These include string quartets, quintets with piano or wind instrument, works with solo voice or choir, and even a piece for quartet and table tennis players.

-All course participants will be sent further guidance prior to the course date.
+All course participants will be sent further instructions prior to the course date.

 Please see our Terms and conditions for more information.